jon-jacky/Piety/editors/README.md

 (line editor), *edie* (adds built-in Python interpreter), *edo* (adds Python interpreter and scripting), *edda* (adds display, but still provides only *ed* commands for line editing), and *edsel* (adds display editing at any character position).
+There is also *edsel_task*, which runs *edsel* as a single task under the Piety scheduler.

 Each editor in this sequence imports its predecessor.
 The result is a structure where *edsel* has all its predecessors nested inside, like a